 Heather: That's it.
-That's it.
 I knew I read that somewhere.

 Mable: Mountain Glen.
 See if there is anything that you are to turn in, that should be in there.
 That hotel was called Mountain Glen.

 Heather: So, did he ever run cattle?